-The Bank continually monitors its risk profile to enable it to take appropriate action and report it on a timely basis.
-Monitoring includes:
+The Bank continually monitors its risk profile at entity level and business line wise to enable it to take appropriate action and report it on a timely basis.
+Bank tracks and monitors the following:

 - Key risk drivers; - Operational risk losses in and outside the Bank; - Internal and external changes affecting risk profile of the Bank; and - Implementation of action plan.